GE/Breadth Assessment

 Assessment Projects:

-• The A1 Oral Communication scoring rubric was developed in Spring 2020.
+• The A1 Oral Communication (Area 1C) scoring rubric was developed in Spring 2020.
 Collection and evaluation took place in Fall 2020.
 In alignment with the ILO assessment schedule, assignments are being collected in Fall 2024 and will be assessed in Spring 2025.

-• The B4 Mathematics and Quantitative Reasoning pilot has completed a first round of collection and evaluation in Fall 2019.
+• The B4 Mathematics and Quantitative Reasoning (Area 2) pilot has completed a first round of collection and evaluation in Fall 2019.
 A second round was completed in Fall 2020.
 It will be assessed again in the 2025/2026 calendar year, in alignment with the ILO assessment plan.

 • The A3 Critical Thinking pilot of collection and evaluation occurred in Spring 2021.
 An assessment summary was completed in Fall 2021.
-The learning outcomes and rubric was revised in Fall 2023.
-Critical Thinking and Composition will be assessed again in the 2025/2026 calendar year, in alignment with the ILO assessment plan.
+The learning outcomes and rubric were revised in Fall 2023.
+Critical Thinking and Composition assessment (Area 1B) will be delayed a few years as new Critical Thinking and Composition courses will start in Fall 2025 to coincide with the new CSU-GE pattern.

 • Though not part of the GE program (it is a part of Breadth), the Second Composition rubric (developed in 2019 but never tested), was revised in 2023.
 Assessment took place in Spring 2024.